Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 Starting in Excel 2007, all user-defined functions, regardless of the language and add-in method that was used to develop them, can now support the increased limits introduced in Excel 2007.
 This includes the number of function arguments and the "Big Grid."
 Fully supporting the "Big Grid" may require changes to your user-defined functions wherever your code assumes a maximum of 256 columns or 65,536 rows, plus changes to XLLs may be required to support the new Excel C API.

-The only kind of user-defined functions that are able to take advantage of multithreaded calculations are XLLs.
+The only kind of user-defined functions that can take advantage of multithreaded calculations are XLLs.
 By updating your XLL functions for multithreaded recalculation, you can enable your XLL to be run at the same time on different threads.
 All other user-defined functions (VBA, Automation add-ins, XLM functions, and XLLs not updated to work on multiple threads) are always run on the main thread, and so execute only one at a time regardless of how many processors or threads are used.

 Starting in Excel 2007, Excel has an updated C API to provide support for the following features: